Aniket1298/healthblock/README.md

 ### Prerequites
 ### 1.Install ganache
 ### 2.setup a new project and add truffle-config.js to it.
-### 3.setup metamask andd account from the free accounts given in ganache.
+### 3.setup metamask and add account from the free accounts given in ganache.
 ### 4.add port 7545 in truffle-config.

 ```